 Women Employed (WE) seeks to improve the lives of all working women through systemic change.
 Therefore, WE values the unique experiences, backgrounds, perspectives, skills, knowledge, and workstyles that a diverse workforce brings to our organization.
 Women Employed is committed to building a diverse and inclusive staff, and we encourage women, people of color, LGBTQ+ individuals, and individuals with disabilities to apply.

-Interns serve on Mondays and Wednesdays, from June 11th through August 1st.
+Interns serve on Mondays and Wednesdays, from June 17th through August 7th.
 The program includes a $1,900 stipend.
 Interns will be based at Women Employed's downtown Chicago office.
 The deadline for The Pattis Family Foundation Summer Leadership Program application is March 17, 2019.
 Please do not telephone for more information.